- number1 - First value or reference.

 - number2 - [optional] Second value or reference.

-The HARMEAN function takes multiple arguments in the form number1, number2, number3, etc. up to 255 total.
+AVEDEV takes multiple arguments in the form number1, number2, number3, etc. up to 255 total.
 Arguments can be a hardcoded constant, a cell reference, or a range.
-Often, a single range or array is used instead of multiple arguments, as seen in the example worksheet.
+Empty cells, and cells that contain text or logical values are ignored.

-In the example shown, the formulas in E5 and E6 are, respectively:
+In the example shown, the formula in G5 is:

 - Arguments can be numbers, names, arrays, or references that contain numbers.